Skip to Main Content

 Planning a Visit

 Fez is on High Street in Margate's CT9 1DS postcode, within walking distance of the train station and the Old Town.
 Margate is served directly from St Pancras International via Southeastern's high-speed service, making it a realistic day or evening trip from London.
-For current opening hours, booking requirements, and contact details, checking directly with the venue or through local listings is advisable, as operational details for smaller independent bars in seasonal markets shift with the time of year.
-Given Margate's concentration of hospitality in a compact area, building Fez into a broader evening that moves between the seafront and the High Street is the most efficient way to understand where it sits in the town's current offer.
+Given Margate's concentration of hospitality in a compact area, building Fez into a broader evening that moves between the seafront and the High Street is a practical way to understand where it sits in the town's current offer.

 Pricing, Compared